cartovarc/dbest-bridge/README.md

 ## Introduction

 IOT solution that bridges a serial communication interface and an http server for DBEST battery exchanger system.
-This script was tested in python 3.6.9.
+This script was tested in python 3.6.9 and 2.7.15.

 ## Installation